dd010101/vyos-jenkins/readme.md

 chmod +x /var/lib/jenkins/uncron/src/uncron-add
 ```

-We also use this as hack to fix some of vyos packaging issues.
+We also use this as hack to fix some of VyOS packaging issues.

 ```
 cat << 'EOF' > /usr/local/bin/uncron-add